ram-ch/Building-microservices-with-docker-on-AWS/README.md

 Note: Make sure your RancherWorker is up and running

 You should see your Rancher server in the console with all the running containers

-#Vola!!!#
+# Vola!!!# :+1: